 Citywide Advisory Committee

-Over the last three years, we’ve asked residents how they envision Boise's future, what they value about our community and what they want more, or less, of.
+Throughout the years long process, we asked residents how they envision Boise's future, what they value about our community and what they want more, or less, of.
 We listened to feedback at community conversations, open houses, through surveys and stakeholder meetings, and one-on-one conversations with our most underrepresented community members.

-Time and time again, we heard our residents talk about their values: making sure new growth and development is sustainable, water conscious and protects our open spaces.
-We heard residents talk about struggles with housing affordability and that people want to be able to walk to a local coffee shop or neighborhood market and choose how they move about our city, whether it’s walking, biking, riding the bus or driving.
-With your help, these values are the core of our updated zoning code.
+Time and time again, we heard our residents talk about their values: making sure new growth and development is sustainable, water conscious, and protects our open spaces.
+We heard residents talk about struggles with housing affordability, wanting to be able to walk to a local coffee shop or neighborhood market, and the importance of choice in how they move about our city, whether it’s walking, biking, riding the bus or driving.
+With the help of community voices, these values are the core of our updated zoning code.

 Send a Message to Planning